+Includes Celosia, Coleus, Euphorbia, Gaura, Gazena, Geraniums, Golden Jenny, Heliotrope, Million Bells, New Guinea Impatiens, Petunia, Rose Bud Impatiens, Sunscape Daisy, Sweet Potato Vine, Verbena, and more...
 Petco Love Invests in Here Today Adopted Tomorrow BRIMFIELD - Here Today Adopted Tomorrow, HTAT, is set to receive a \$3,000 grant investment from national nonprofit Petco Love during a special celebration at the Sturbridge Petco at 110 Charlton Rd. on June 30 at 2 p.m. in support of their lifesaving work for animals in Brimfield and beyond.
-Petco Love is a national nonprofit leading change for pets by harnessing the power of love to make communities closer, and healthier.
-Since its founding in 1999, Petco Love has invest-\$330 ed million in adoption and other lifesaving efforts.
-And Petco Love helps find loving homes for pets in partnership with Petco and more than 4,000 organizations - like ours - across North America, with 6.5 million pets adopted and counting.
-"Our investment in Here Adopted Tomorrow is part of more than \$15M in investments recently announced by Petco Love to power local organizations across the country as part of our commitment to create a future in which no pet is unnecessarily euthanized," said Susanne Kogut, president of Petco Love.
-"Our local investments are only part of our strategy to empower animal lovers to drive lifesaving change right alongside us.
-We recently celebrated the one-year launch anniversary of Petco Love Lost, a national lost and found database that uses pet facial recognition technology to simplify the search for lost pets."
-"Petco Love's grant to HTAT will help us provide pet owners in need with food, supplies, and access to basic veterinary care.
-Since the pandemic began, it has become clear to us that our work doesn't begin or end at the shelter door," said Rachael Max, HTAT's Executive Director and Board President.
+Petco Love is a national nonprofit leading change for pets by harnessing the power of love to make communities pet and families closer, stronger, ed Love helps find loving homes for pets in partnership with Petco and more than 4,000 organizations - like ours - across North America, with 6.5 million pets adopted and counting.

+"Our investment in Here Today Adopted Tomorrow is part of more than \$15M in investments recently announced by Petco Love to power local organizations across the country as part of our commitment to create a future in which no pet is unnecessarily euthanized," said Susanne Kogut, president of Petco Love.
+"Our local investments are only part of our strategy to empower animal lovers to drive lifesaving change right work doesn't begin or end at the shelter door," said Rachael Max, HTAT's Executive Director and Board President.
 "As a community organization, we need to be there for animals and the people who care about them when they need extra support.
 This grant will help ensure that pets and loving families stay together.'
 Today Adopted Here Tomorrow Animal Sanctuary is a nonprofit organization dedicated to keeping pets with families, serving Brimfield and the surrounding community.
 Since 2011, HTAT has helped over 3,500 cats through adoption and spay/neuter services.
 HTAT also offers several community assistance programs, such as low-cost spay/neuter services, free behavioral help, a Pet Food Pantry, and an emergency foster program.
 For more information about Here Today Adopted Tomorrow, visit heretodaysanctuary.org.
 Learn more about Petco Love here: petcolove.org.
-Summer is almost here!
-Family meals available Ella Andersen named to High Stop in or visit our website Honors List at Pomfret School for weekly specials. \$21999 POMFRET, Conn. - Ella Andersen of Sturbridge, from the Class of 2023, was serving grades 9-12 plus postgrads.
+We have endless Summer options!

+and healthalongside us.
+We recently celier.
+Since ebrated the one-year launch its foundanniversary of Petco Love Lost, ing in 1999, a national lost and found data-Petco Love base that uses pet facial recognition technology to simplify the has investsearch for lost pets." \$330 million in "Petco Love's grant to HTAT adoption will help us provide pet ownand other ers in need with food, supplies, lifesaving and access to basic veterinary care.
+Since the pandemic began, efforts.
+And Petco it has become clear to us that our Ella Andersen named to High Honors List at Pomfret School POMFRET, Conn. - Ella Andersen of Sturbridge, from the Class of 2023, was named to the Spring 2022 High Honors list at Pomfret School.
+To achieve this level of distinction, Ella earned a grade point average of at least 3.670 and received no grade lower than a B+.
+Founded in 1894, Pomfret is a small independent boarding and day school serving grades 9-12 plus postgrads.
 Set on a stunning 500-acre hilltop in Northeastern Connecticut, our students come from around the country and the world to find purpose and meaning in their lives through a transformational educational experience.
 In 2021, Pomfret was ranked one of the best private high schools in America.
 To see how we're inspiring the next generation of change makers and problem solvers, visit www.pomfret.org today.